Google Lens now supplies recipes and nutrition advice, starting with Uncle Ben’s products

-Ever grocery shop without a list?
+Ever shop for groceries without a list?
 If so, the newest collaboration involving Google Lens, Google’s AI-powered search and computer vision tool, might be just what the doctor ordered.
-Mountain View tech startup Innit and Mars Food have jointly announced that from today Lens will reveal “dynamic content,” like recipes, ingredient lists, and nutrition advice from Innit’s connected platform, beginning with Uncle Ben foods.
+Mountain View tech startup Innit and Mars Food have jointly announced that Lens will now reveal “dynamic content,” like recipes, ingredient lists, and nutrition advice from Innit’s connected platform, beginning with Uncle Ben foods.

-Mars notes that with this integration, Uncle Ben becomes the first food brand to supply Lens users with information beyond basic web results.
+Mars notes that this integration makes Uncle Ben the first food brand to supply Lens users with information beyond basic web results.

 Through Lens, you’ll get meal recommendations based on your tastes, dietary preferences, and allergies, along with a personalized score for products like Uncle Ben’s Ready Rice, Flavored Grains, Flavor Infusions, and beans.
 Additionally, you’ll see meals that can be built around the product, accompanied by step-by-step cooking instructions and guided videos.